JSeam2/quantum-computing-scraper/README.md

-# Quantum Technology News Scraper
+# Quantum Computing News Scraper
 This tool scrapes webpages on the internet for news and tweets related to quantum information

 After running scrape.py.
 An output file will be generated in the /output